VitorEduSantos/Login-and-sign-up-form/README.md

-# Título do Projeto
+# Login/ Sign In

-Login/ Sign In page project made to training my Javascript skills.
+Project made for training my Javascript skills using DOM events.

 ## Screenshots